burzum/cakephp-imagine-plugin/docs/Documentation/Installation.md

 Using Git
 ---------

-You need to init the git submodule of imagine
+You need to init the git sub module of imagine:

 ```
 git submodule update --init